Some of our information has moved to NT.GOV.AU

 Banana Plant Protection Program

-Working in collaboration with Queensland scientists, evaluating a range of banana varieties for resistance against Panama Disease Tropical Race 4 as well as the efficacy of disinfectants in killing the pathogen Fusarium oxysporum f. sp. cubense spores.
-Develop a quantitative real time polymerase chain reaction assay to detect the fungus in soil, in collaboration with the South Australian Research and Development Institute.
-Assessing a number of alternative rotational crop options for bananas to suppress disease development.
+Research to develop of a plant protection program for bananas, assessing different varieties for pest resistance.
+Evaluate disinfectants and their efficacy in killing the Fusarium oxysporum f. sp. cubense spores.
+Develop a quantitative real time Polymerase chain reaction (PCR) assay to detect the fungus in soil, in collaboration with the South Australian Research and Development Institute.

 Characterisation and identification of plant pathogens